SebastianGrans/SebastianGrans.github.io/_posts/2019-07-22 Parts of my figure disappeared.md

 4. Save it as a PDF again
 </center>

 This time I was making the figure above, from scratch in Illustrator.
 As you can see, there are some regular raster images included into the vector graphic.
 As I included it in my latex document though, the image on the back of the box had disappeared.
-It was still visible when the file was viewed seperately.
+It was still visible when the file was viewed separately.

 When I googled this, most people had issues with fonts, which seem to be caused by the font not being embedded into the PDF.
-This didn't really help me, but thankfully I found a comment in [this](https://stackoverflow.com/questions/2370864/problem-when-using-latex-includegraphics-with-some-pdf-files) thread, suggesting to convert the files to EPS (Encapsulated PostScript).
+This didn't really help me, but thankfully I found a comment by [Norman Ramsey](https://stackoverflow.com/users/41661/norman-ramsey) in [this](https://stackoverflow.com/questions/2370864/problem-when-using-latex-includegraphics-with-some-pdf-files) thread, suggesting to convert the files to EPS (Encapsulated PostScript).
 I simply converted it to PS (PostScript), and that seemed to work just as well.
 For this I used `pdf2ps`.

 Hope this help someone.